Precovery of TESS Single Transits with KELT: Results

 \subsection{Considerations for 2-min Targets vs. FFIs}

 The tests described so far do not depend on whether the TESS planet candidates are extracted from the 2-min postage stamps or the 30-min FFIs.
 The main difference between the two types of data that we consider here are the longer cadence of the FFIs, which could lead to greater errors in the measured transit duration of the resulting single transits.
-We examine that effect by taking a subsample of the successfully recovered light curves and add a random error to the transit duration ranging from -90 to +90 minutes.
-Figures \ref{fig:north_durerr} shows the impact of the duration error on the recovery rates for different period and depth regimes in the KELT-North combined data.
-We find that any uncertainty in the transit time and duration caused by the lower cadence of the 30-minute FFIs causes at most a $\sim$15\% reduction in recovery rates.
+We examine that effect by taking a subsample of the successfully recovered light curves and add a random error to the transit duration and transit time $T_C$ ranging from -90 to +90 minutes, respectively.
+Figures \ref{fig:durerr} and \ref{fig:$T_C$err} shows the impact of the duration error and $T_C$ error on the recovery rates for different period and depth regimes in KELT North and South data.
+We find that any uncertainty in the duration and $T_C$ caused by the lower cadence of the 30-minute FFIs causes at most a $\sim$15\% reduction in recovery rates.